FormingWorlds/PROTEUS/README.md

 If using a fresh shell, it is necessary to perform the following steps:
 1. `conda activate proteus` (if installed with `conda`)
 2. `source PROTEUS.env`
-Then you can run the code by running: `python CouplerMain.py`
+Then you can run the code by running: `python proteus.py`
-By default, plots are produced in `output/`
+Results are produced in folders within `output/`

 ### Updating the code
 Run `git submodule update --recursive --remote`